instant-labs/instant-vitals/README.md

 npm i @instantdomain/vitals-client
 ```

-Then, you can initialize the library like so:
+Then, you can initialize the library in your browser code like so:

 ```typescript
 import { init } from "@instantdomain/vitals-client";